netrisai/docs/sandbox/Sandbox8/onprem-k8s.rst

 You can’t edit/delete them, because Netris Operator will recreate them based on what was originally deployed in the service specifications.

 Instead, let’s create a new load balancer using the CRD method.
+This method allows us to create L4 load balancers for services outside of what is being created natively with the Kubernetes service schema.
 Our new L4LB’s backends will be "srv04-nyc" & "srv05-nyc" on TCP port 80.
 These servers are already running the Nginx web server, with the hostname present in the index.html file.

 Create a yaml file: